RayP11/LuminaAI/README.md

 ![alt text](image.png)

 # Lumina AI
+Optimized for College Students
-Lumina AI is a local, privacy-focused AI assistant designed specifically for healthcare professionals.
+Lumina AI is a local, privacy-focused AI assistant designed specifically for college students.
 It leverages a Retrieval-Augmented Generation (RAG) model powered by LLaMA (Large Language Model Meta AI) to provide intelligent, context-aware responses and insights based on user-submitted documents.
-Additionally, Lumina AI includes a database AI agent that analyzes, summarizes, and connects documents, making it an invaluable tool for doctors, physicians, therapists, and other healthcare professionals.
+Additionally, Lumina AI includes a database AI agent that analyzes, summarizes, and connects documents, making it an invaluable tool for research, summarization, projects, and other school work.

 ![alt text](<LuminaAI Test.gif>)

 # Features
-- Runs completely local - Lumina AI runs entirely on your local machine, ensuring data privacy and security for sensitive healthcare information.
+- Runs completely local - Lumina AI runs entirely on your local machine, ensuring data privacy and security for all information.
-- Database AI Agent - Analyzes and connects documents, summarizes content, and provides actionable insights.
+- Database AI Agent - Analyzes and connects documents, summarizes content, and provides insights.
 - Requires No Internet - No internet connection is needed due to the local functionality
 - Can access the following document types - .pptx .pdf .txt .csv .docx .mp4 .avi .mov
 - Document Summarization - Automatically generates concise summaries of lengthy documents, saving time.